ese-unibe-ch/ese2014-team1/Review_for_Team_4.md

 ### Utility methods

-You are using java's utility methods for many tasks you also imported external JavaScript classes which you are using throughout the project.
+You are using java's utility methods for many tasks.
+You also imported external JavaScript classes which you are using throughout the project.
 There are no own utility classes (java nor javascript) that you use for recurring tasks like validation of input or simple calculations.
-But I don't really think that your are missing some, since there is no real recurring task you need to do from different objects many times.
+But you're probably not really missing them, since there is no real recurring task you need to do from different objects many times.

 ## Documentation